blakedietz/js-live-template/README.md

 1. File > Import Settings
 1. Select the settings.jar file
-1. Check Live templates in hte Select Components to Import dialog
+1. Check Live templates in the Select Components to Import dialog
-1. Click ok
+1. Click ok in the Select Components to Import dialog
-1. Click ok when asked to restart
+1. Click ok when prompted to restart

 #### Copying es6.xml